Unveiling The October 24 1929 Stock Market Crash

 Nasdaq is the most robust Index and should outperform Dow and SPX.

 A stock market crash is unlikely, at least for the time being.
 The Nasdaq is in a strong uptrend, and until the trend turns negative, the odds of a stock market crash are not that high.
 It, therefore, makes no sense to focus on the will the stock market crash scenario.
-If you are going to do this, you might as well focus on the what if you leave the house and get hit by a truck scenario.
+If you are going to do this, you might as well focus on what would happen if you leave the house and get hit by a truck.

 The Nasdaq broke past 5,000 for the first time in 15 years in 2016

-Thus a stock market crash is unlikely at this stage.
-It took the Nasdaq 15 years to test its old highs and trade past them, but until July of 2016, it was unable to hold above 5K for any period.
-It would need to trade to the 6600-6900 ranges to trade on par with its 2000 highs on an inflation-adjusted basis.
+Thus, a stock market crash is unlikely at this stage.
+It took the Nasdaq 15 years to test its old highs and trade past them, but until July 2016, it could not hold above 5K.
+On an inflation-adjusted basis, it would need to trade to the 6600-6900 ranges to trade on par with its 2000 highs.
 The bull market for the NASDAQ has just started; it has the potential to trade to 10K.
 Again, this is a topic for another date.

 We do not like discussing extreme targets until specific key turning points are touched.
 The 1st point to keep your eyes on is 6200.
 A monthly close above this level will signal a move to the 6900 range and beyond.
 The Nasdaq indicates that the “Is the stock market going to crash?” question, for now, is a silly question.